How to take a worry-free cross country trip with your dog

 In some ways it was fun, and it others it was extremely nerve-racking.
-In this article I take you through our journey, and then lay out my go to tips to make your next cross country drive with your dog a stress-free success.
+In this article, I take you through our journey, and then lay out my go to tips to make your next cross country drive with your dog a stress-free success.

-Planning the cross country trip
+Planning the cross country road trip

 Our five day trip started in Denver, Colorado, and would take us over eight states, two major tourist attractions, quite a few unplanned walking pitstops for Carl, and would finally end at my parents house in Pennsylvania.

 Our two main stops were Mount Rushmore, and the Mall of America, and luckily, for the purposes of this story the differences between those two destinations shows how the term “Pet Friendly” can mean vastly different things.